JordanRL/Fermat/docs/getting-started/direct-instantiation.md

 The constructor will take an `integer`, a `float`, or any `numeric string` as its input value.
 The precision and base must be given as integers, and can be omitted where they will take their default values of 10.
 This means that by default instances of `Decimal` will be in base-10 and calculate 10 digits of precision for all operations.

 !!! potential-bugs "You Might Not Expect"
     If an instance of `Decimal` is provided, it will be treated as a string and will construct correctly.
 However, it will not inherit the `$precision` or `$base` settings for the instance provided as a `$value`.

+!!! warning "Warning"
     If the instance provided is in a base other than 10, the `$base` provided to the constructor should match that value, or you will eventually get exceptions and potentially PHP fatals.

+!!! danger "Danger"
     Providing an instance of `Fraction` or `ComplexNumber` will appear to build the new instance correctly, but will result in a PHP fatal error on calls to any methods on the new instance.

 ## ImmutableNumber